Maths at Holy Trinity

-Our school follows the CPA (Concrete, Pictorial, Abstract) approach when solving calculations.
+We use the CPA (Concrete, Pictorial, Abstract) approach.

 |Children use equipment to represent and manipulate calculations physically.
 They do this in a range of different ways.
 Showing children multiple representations allows teachers to identify any misconceptions or gaps in their learning.
 This hands on approach starts in the early years and continues right the way up into Year 6 where children may be seen using equipment to help them solve complicated fractions questions!
 It is vital that children understand what is happening with numbers in a calculation, we do not want children follow a set of rules without a deep understanding.|